KJJHHH/Stocks/Sentiment_Advisor/README.md

 # 2. Personal stock agent
 ## Introduction
-Additionally, we aim to leverage the insights gained from sentiment analysis to build a personal investment advisor.
-This advisor will summarize news articles and provide simple insights to assist investors in making informed decisions.
+We aim to leverage the insights gained from sentiment analysis to develop a personal investment advisor.
+This advisor will summarize news articles and provide clear, actionable insights to help investors make informed decisions.

 ## Data
 - [CFGPT](https://github.com/TongjiFinLab/CFGPT)